 Speak your mind

 Since we reunited in France in December 2015, we only spent those 24 hours apart while flying to Honduras.
-That means, we are physically together everyday.
-It drove us close to mental breakdowns a few times, especially on the boat, but we implemented a new approach into our relationship that is challenging in every kind of relationship; to speak our mind.
+That means we are physically together every day.
+It drove us close to mental breakdowns a few times, especially on the boat, but we implemented a new approach to our relationship that is challenging in every kind of relationship; to speak our mind.

-Many times you don’t even know why you feel the way you feel, or don’t know what the feeling is, but in general you feel frustrated.
+Many times you don’t even know why you feel the way you feel or don’t know what the feeling is, but in general, you feel frustrated.
 By putting words on it you first clarify it to yourself and to the other person.
-This helps to learn how to verbalise your emotional state.
+This helps to learn how to verbalize your emotional state.

 Let’s see an example; I felt frustrated with Suzy because once she ate the whole bag of snacks we bought together.
 In my mind, she didn’t consider that I might want to have some too and I thought she was selfish.
 What really happened, is that she saw I had no reaction to her eating all the food and as she was still hungry, she ate it.
 The lack of communication left a bad taste in my mouth.

 Then one night we talked about it and she told me, she never thought this was an issue, as she would not mind if I did the same.
 She doesn’t care about who eats what as long as we both have food.
 Fair explanation and it made me understand her perspective.
 Then it was my turn to clarify, so I explained to her that I’m passionate about food and eating and when I see my half disappearing, I feel offended.
 A fair question would be, why didn’t I ask her to stop eating?
 The reason was that she was still hungry and what kind of person would I be if I took the food from her hands saying it’s mine.
 Later she said that would have been totally fine with her as she takes full responsibility for not buying enough for herself.